benroberts999/ampsci/doc/01b-tutorial_MBPT.md

   [h_{\rm HF} +  \Sigma(\varepsilon)]\phi^{\rm Br} = \varepsilon^{\rm Br}\phi^{\rm Br}
 \f]

-There are quite a few options available for Correlation corrections (see `ampsci -a Correlations`) -- we will focus on the most important here.
+There are quite a few options available for Correlation corrections (see `ampsci -i Correlations`) -- we will focus on the most important here.

 ```java
 Correlations{